AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 In order to make an RFID based camera trap, communication between the raspberry pi and the RFID logger needs to be established.
 In the paper we used priority one [RFID loggers](http://www.priority1design.com.au/shopfront/index.php?main_page=product_info&cPath=1&products_id=29&zenid=u8jajja1gqub656pkmc9h8d1k7) which have a RS232 communication port.
 Here it is explained how to setup this communication with the priority one loggers but if working with a different RFID brand you should read the technical datasheet or contact your manufacture to understand how the logger could export the tag to an external machine.

 ## Step 1) setup the RFID logger to export the detected tags.
-From reading the [technical datasheet](http://www.priority1design.com.au/rfidlog_rfid_data_logger.pdf) it is possible to understand that this logger do not export the detected tag through the RS232 port by default (this might happen with other logger brands).
+From reading the [technical datasheet](http://www.priority1design.com.au/rfidlog_rfid_data_logger.pdf) for the RIFD logger, it is possible to understand that this logger does not export the detected tag through the RS232 port by default (this might happen with other logger brands).
 Following the technical datasheet information it is possible to connect an [RS232 to USB adapter]( https://en.wikipedia.org/wiki/USB_adapter#/media/File:FTDI_USB_SERIAL.jpg) to the logger and using a terminal serial communication software (in our case we used [termite]( https://www.compuphase.com/software_termite.htm) we can configure the logger to export the detected tag following the instructions on the technical datasheet.

 ## Step 2) Establishing communication between the RFID logger and the raspberry pi
 In order to make an automatic labelling camera trap the information about the tags being detect at the RFID logger needs to pass to the raspberry pi which will take the photo and label it by including the photos file name the unique number of the detected tag.